SourceLastBenchCoder/Beauty-Parlor-NextJs-Template/README.md

-# Beauty Parlor Application - Next.js & Tailwind CSS
+# Beauty Parlor Application - Next.js, MongoDB & Tailwind CSS

 This repository contains a Beauty Parlor Application developed using Next.js, Tailwind CSS, and MongoDB.
 The application consists of two modules: Admin and User.